 Your wife is, to put it crudely, just your sister with whom you are mandated by society to have official sex.
-I am no Freud but I can assure you that marriage is a beautiful union of two previously happy people coming together, by the end of which one of them will die before the other, mostly under unnatural circumstances.
+I am no Freud, but I can assure you that marriage is a beautiful union of two previously happy people coming together, by the end of which one of them will die before the other, mostly under strange circumstances.

-Moreover, there are other ways in which parents think of marriage as a solution.
+Moreover, there are other ways in which parents think of marriage as a solution to people’s problems and lives.
 If a wayward boy is causing grief at home, parents think, “Let’s marry him off before he gets completely out of hand.”
-It’s the same approach as catching hold of a bull in musthand tying him to a pole.
-I am not saying marriage is like being tied to a pole.
+It’s the same approach as catching a bull and hand-tying him to a pole.
+Mind you, I am not saying marriage is like being tied to a pole.

-Related reading: Happily married: A contradiction in terms
+Related Reading: Happily married: A contradiction in terms

 In many reported cases, cash envelopes are known to disappear mysteriously.
 So, if you want the first few days of your marriage to be memorable, employ a trustworthy Man Friday to look after the cash envelopes department at your reception.

-The truth is, the fundamental difference between woman and man is that the man loves to draw the curtain, shutting sunlight out as much as possible because, let’s accept the truth, he prefers a dark room conducive to watching TV.
+The truth is, the fundamental difference between women and men is that he prefers to draw the curtains, shutting sunlight out as much as possible because let’s accept the truth, he prefers a dark room conducive to watching TV.

-Related reading: The trick to a happy, joyful marriage
+Related Reading: The trick to a happy, joyful marriage

 In contrast, women usually want the curtains wide open to let sunlight pour in.
 And yet, the good doctors always complain of Vitamin D deficiency among women!
 Curtains are a primary point of conflict between married couples.
 In fact, just by looking at whether the curtains are drawn or not, you can tell who the last occupant of the room was.